left-/Tiled.Parsing/README.md

-> **Important!** It is with great sadness that I have to anounce that I no longer can find enough time to care for the project as it is.
-Not only do I personally no longer work with C#, there are other projects that require my attention.

-# TiledCS
+# Tiled.Parsing
-TiledCS is a .NET library for loading Tiled maps and tilesets.
+Tiled.ParsingCS is a .NET library for loading Tiled maps and tilesets.
 It supports only the _TMX_ and _TSX_ file formats.
 The library requires no 3rd-party dependencies.
 This way the library can be used with popular game engines like Unity3D, MonoGame and Godot.

 ## Installation
 ```
-dotnet add package tiledcs
+dotnet add package tiled.parsing
 ```

 ## Usage